PeriHPX/PeriHPX/README.md

 [2] Jha, P. K., & Lipton, R. P. (2020).
 Kinetic relations and local energy balance for LEFM from a nonlocal peridynamic model.
 International Journal of Fracture, 226(1), 81-95.

 [3] Diehl, P., Jha, P. K., Kaiser, H., Lipton, R., & Lévesque, M. (2020).
 An asynchronous and task-based implementation of peridynamics utilizing HPX—the C++ standard library for parallelism and concurrency.
 SN Applied Sciences, 2(12), 1-21.

+For more references, we refer to the PeriHPX's [publication list](http://perihpx.stellar-group.org/publications/).